Forgiveness Q&A

 The forgiveness process has several ordered steps to accomplish these goals:

-• Confession: The offender admits to the forgiver their old values were wrong; they admit their fault; the offender comes to an agreement with the forgiver on the offense.
+- Confession: The offender admits to the forgiver their old values were wrong; they admit their fault.
+(To confess something is to admit it true.)
+The offender comes to an agreement with the forgiver on the offense, especially regarding the selfish value system that motivated it.

-• Reconciliation: Both parties become involved in renewed development of the relationship, extending it by living out the shared values.
-This is restored relationship.
+- Reconciliation: Both parties become involved in renewed development of the relationship, extending it by living out their harmonized values.

 What if we leave out some of the process steps?